 20. Better Internet Speed

-If your browsing speed is not up to the mark on Android device you are using, or if you are suffering from slow download speed, you can improve the overall internet speed by increasing the TCP’s buffersize.
-Also, forcing device to use Google’s DNS could unlock more speed.
+If your browsing speed is not up to the mark on any Android device you are using, or if you are suffering from slow download speed, you can improve it by increasing the TCP’s buffersize.
+Also, forcing the device to use Google’s DNS could unlock more speed.

 19. Modify Logcat